 We cover outpatient rehabilitative services including but not limited to medically necessary physical therapy for adult members.
-For members under 21 rehabilitative services are covered by University of Maryland Health Partners when the service is part of a home health visit or inpatient hospital stay.
+For members under 21 rehabilitative services are covered by CareFirst BlueCross BlueShield Community Health Plan Maryland when the service is part of a home health visit or inpatient hospital stay.